|

 Sixty years had passed since the publication of Mitchison’s first novel, The Conquered (1923).

 As a lifelong advocate of socialism and feminism, Mitchison draws upon the speculative imaginary in Not By Bread Alone to put forward and strategise political concerns which remain uncomfortably pertinent.
-The narrative transports us to a now not-so-distant future, where a powerful multinational corporation is close to producing free food for the entire world.

 It follows a group of scientists spread across continents, working on early GMOs.
 Their research is funded by the PAX corporation which (like its real-world counterpart) represents the global economic hegemony.